Matriks404/openSMB2-ExampleGamepack/README.md

 # Running

-1. Download zip file with this project by clicking on green button called `Code`, then `Download ZIP`, and from the archive copy the `template.pack` directory to the following location:
+1. Download zip file with this project by clicking on the green button called `Code`, then `Download ZIP`, and from the archive copy the `template.pack` directory to the following location:

 	* On Windows: `%appdata%\LOVE\openSMB2\games\`
 	* On GNU/Linux: `~/.local/share/love/openSMB2/games/`